loophp/collection/docs/pages/api.rst

 unpair
 ~~~~~~

-Opposite of ``Collection::pair()``, creates a flat list of values from a collection of key-value pairs.
+Opposite of ``pair``, creates a flat list of values from a collection of key-value pairs.

 Interface: `Unpairable`_